-DATE system option controls whether the date and time that the SAS job began are printed at the top of each page of the SAS log and any output created by SAS.
+DATE system controls whether the date and time that the SAS job began are option printed at the top of each page of the SAS log and any output created by SAS.
 FILE statement enables you to write the results of PUT statements to an external file.
 You can use the following two options in the FILE statement to customize the log for that report.
-LINESIZE= value specifies the maximum number of columns per line for reports and the maximum record length for data files.
-PAGESIZE= value specifies the maximum number of lines to print on each page of output.
-Note: FILE statement options apply only to the output specified in the FILE statement, whereas the LINESIZE= and PAGESIZE= SAS system options apply to all subsequent listings. $\triangle$ LINESIZE= system option specifies the line size (printer line width) for the SAS log and SAS output that are used by the DATA step and procedures.
-MISSING= system option specifies the character to be printed for missing numeric variable values.
-NUMBER system option controls whether the page number prints on the first title line of each page of printed output.
-PAGE statement skips to a new page in the SAS log and continues printing from there.
-PAGESIZE= system option specifies the number of lines that you can print per page of SAS output.
-SKIP statement skips a specified number of lines in the SAS log.
-Operating Environment Information: The range of values for the FILE statement and
+LINESIZE=value specifies the maximum number of columns per line for reports and the maximum record length for data files.
+PAGESIZE=value specifies the maximum number of lines to print on each page of output.
+Note: FILE statement options apply only to the output specified in the FILE statement, whereas the LINESIZE= and PAGESIZE= SAS system options apply to all subsequent listings. $\triangle$ LINESIZE= specifies the line size (printer line width) for the SAS log and SAS output that are used by the DATA step and procedures. system option MISSING= specifies the character to be printed for missing numeric variable values. system option NUMBER controls whether the page number prints on the first title line of each page of printed output. system option PAGE statement skips to a new page in the SAS log and continues printing from system option output.